ropensci/pangaear/cran-comments.md

 ---

-This release includes two bug fixes and more tests.
+This release adds a new function, includes two bug fixes, and adds more tests.

 Thanks.
 Scott Chamberlain